percwg/perc-wg/double/draft-ietf-perc-double.md

-The RTP headers (but not header extensions or CSRC) along with PT from inside the RED payload corresponding to the redundant encoding are used to from the non primary payloads.
+The RTP headers (but not header extensions or CSRC) along with PT from inside the RED payload corresponding to the redundant encoding are used to from the non-primary payloads.
 The time offset and packet rate information in the RED data MUST be used to adjust the sequence number in the RTP header.
 At this point the non primary packets can be decrypted with double.